ccolombijn/server-api/api/README.md

 }

 ```
-Which adds the following routes & methods results from requests to the API;
+Which adds the following routes & methods to the API, with the following available requests to the API;

 | URL     | Method | Db Table accessed    |
 | :------------- | :------------- | :--------------|